 Q: What is apprenticeship?

-A: Apprenticeship is an arrangement that includes a paid-work component and an educational or instructional component, wherein an individual obtains workplace-relevant knowledge and skills.
+A: Apprenticeship is an arrangement that includes a paid-work component and an educational or instructional component, where individuals obtains workplace-relevant knowledge and skills.

 Q: What is registered apprenticeship?